-For more information about School for Body-Mind Centering authorized programs, immersion series, locations, as well as Bonnie's upcoming workshops, visit www.bodymindcentering.com
+For more information about School for Body-Mind Centering[®] authorized programs, immersion series, and locations, visit bodymindcentering.com.

-To locate a professional offering Body-Mind Centering® services, visit www.bmcassociation.org
+To locate a professional offering Body-Mind Centering[®] services, visit bmcassociation.org.

 Much of the material in this article is the basis for the first chapter of the book, Sensing, Feeling and Action, by Bonnie Bainbridge Cohen, published by Contact Editions, Northampton, MA, 2012.
-All of Bonnie's book and videos are available at www.burchfieldrose.com
+All of Bonnie's books and videos and information about her upcoming events are available at bonniebainbridgcohen.com.